 - In Frozen Hearts, this is downplayed with regards to Prince Hans; who is confined, away from the public eye, while his parents weigh how to punish him for his crimes, as a result of not wanting word to get out before his punishment is decided.
 The King and Queen of the Southern Isles ultimately go public regarding his wrongdoing, though.

-- In Angels and Demons, Ventresca immolates himself due to guilt over his misdeeds, but his official cause of death is that he died of injuries due to crash-landing on the ground.
+- In Angels & Demons, Ventresca immolates himself due to guilt over his misdeeds, but his official cause of death is that he died of injuries due to crash-landing on the ground.

 - In The Rock, a threat by a much-decorated Marine General to use chemical weapons against San Francisco was covered up, helped by the fact that the General threatened to launch the gas if the FBI alerted the media.

-- In xXx 2, the Secretary of Defence plotted to overthrow the government and kill the President, but was given a hero's funeral for rescuing the President because of just how massive an embarrassment that would have been.
+- In xXx: State of the Union, the Secretary of Defence plotted to overthrow the government and kill the President, but was given a hero's funeral for rescuing the President because of just how massive an embarrassment that would have been.
 It certainly helped that the Secretary had every witness murdered, leaving only the people that would cover for him.

 - Adcox in Backdraft.